Theodore Long: Feud with John Laurinaitis and Eve Torres and becoming senior adviser (2012–2014)

 On February 21, 2012, Long was criticized by Interim Raw General Manager John Laurinaitis, which prompted the WWE board of directors to switch the general managers of their respective shows for one week.
-Long took charge of the March 5 episode of Raw, with Laurinaitis taking charge of the March 9 edition of SmackDown During Laurinaitis' time in charge of SmackDown, he set up a match between himself and Long, where, if Long lost, Aksana, Long's girlfriend, would be placed in a match with Kane.
+Long took charge of the March 5 episode of Raw, with Laurinaitis taking charge of the March 9 edition of SmackDown.
+During Laurinaitis' time in charge of SmackDown, he set up a match between himself and Long, where, if Long lost, Aksana, Long's girlfriend, would be placed in a match with Kane.
 Long won the match when Randy Orton attacked Kane at ringside, which distracted Laurinaitis.
 The Aksana-Kane match never took place.

 A 12-man Tag Team match was then set up at WrestleMania XXVIII, where six superstars would represent both general managers.
 Long chose Santino Marella as his team captain, along with Kofi Kingston, R-Truth, Zack Ryder, The Great Khali and Booker T over the following weeks.
 A stipulation was added that the winning team at WrestleMania would determine who would become the general manager of both shows.
 At WrestleMania, Team Teddy lost to Team Johnny, ending Long's run as SmackDown General Manager.

 On the April 6 edition of SmackDown, Long prepared to give his farewell speech, but Laurinaitis threatened to discontinue a trust fund Long had set up for his grandchildren's college education unless he took a job as his new assistant, to which Long reluctantly accepted.

 Laurinaitis hired the evil Eve Torres to be his Executive Administrator, and informed Long that he would now be working under Eve and would report to her.
 As Eve's subordinate, the next few weeks were hell for Long.
-Eve found the role to be a power trip and enjoyed abusing her position by bullying and humiliating Teddy on numerous occasions.
+Eve found the role to be a power trip and enjoyed abusing her position by bullying and humiliating Long on numerous occasions.
 She took great pleasure in humiliating him by forcing him to do menial, degrading tasks; such as making him wear an apron and name tag at all times, like a maid.
 As well as stand guard by a door dressed as a Queen's soldier.
 She also enjoyed ordering him to get her coffee, and would throw the coffee all over him if it wasn't to her satisfaction.
-Long was also forced by Eve to rub oil on Cesaro for a photoshoot, this was particularly humiliating for Teddy as it was in front of his ex love interest (and Cesaro's current girlfriend) the evil Aksana, who seemed to find Long's predicament extremely entertaining.
+Long was also forced by Eve to rub oil on Antonio Cesaro for a photoshoot, this was particularly humiliating for Long as it was in front of his ex love interest (and Cesaro's girlfriend) Aksana, who seemed to find Long's predicament extremely entertaining.